Sun Conjunct Chiron – the Deeper Meaning of This Aspect

 The forests have turned into cities and he could not recognize anything anymore.
 When he finally reaches the place where he grew up, he notices with sorrow that everything is now a ruin, and everyone in the court has been dead for a long time.

 “I brought you here master, but I will now go back from where I came”.

-The man decides to stay there and let the nature take his course.
+The man decides to stay there and lets nature take its course.
 Mortality finally caches up with him and he dies”

 What does the fairy tale tell us?
-Was only the horse who had a chance to live forever.
+It was only the horse who had a chance to live forever.
 No human being is immortal, and sooner or later we will all turn to dust, but our gifts to the world will always stay.